mcpython4-coding/Documentation/gui/Slot.md

             :param allow_half_getting: can the player get only the half of the items out of the slot?
             :param on_shift_click: called when shift-clicked on the block, should return if normal logic should go on or not
             :param on_button_press: called when an button is pressed when hovering above the slot
+            :param capacity: the max item count for the slot

+        function get_capacity(self)

         function get_itemstack(self)